perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 3 - Configuring and Managing Resource Access.md

 ## Publishing a Shared Folder
 1. Click Tools and click Active Directory Users and Computers
-2. Create a new Shared Folder and
+2. Create a new Shared Folder
+3. Enter the network path to the share: `\\servername\Users\Administrator\Documents\DocumentationXX`
+4. Click OK
+5. Notice that the shared folder is one of the objects listed in the right pane within the Users or OU folder
+6. On Windows 10, under the Network Node of the File Explorer, locate the sharted